dataparallel-swift/swift-to-gpu/README.md

         if array[i] == target {
             index = i
         }
-    }.sync()
-    return index
+    }.sync()        // wait for the GPU to finish before proceeding return index
 }
 ```

 The `parallel_for` function takes a closure that is given an index in the range
-`0..<iterations`, with which the loop body can do something to compute a result
+`0..<iterations`, with which the loop body can do something to compute a result,
-(closing over captured variables).
+closing over captured variables.
 In principle all of the loop iterations are
 executed concurrently in data-parallel, and thus must all be independent of one
 another.
 The above example then is non-deterministic because if the target value
 exists in multiple positions in the array, the function may return a different